dayvar14/obr-draw-steel/README.md

 > This repository is still under development.
 Expect a full release at version
 > 1.0.0 along with an attempt to deploy the extension into the Owlbear Extension
 > explorer.
-It is currently feature complete, but it is necessary to host the
+It currently is feature complete but may contain bugs.
-> app online to fully utilize it in Owlbear.

 ## Draw Steel! - Owlbear Plugin